Category: Sculptures

 Bronze edition: 20 | Height: 29″

 Molly Molasses, the Grandmother of all Penobscot, still frequents our streets, receiving kindly coppers from the third generation of those who have known her as an old woman.
-She has no fixed idea of her own age, but it must be considerably over a hundred.
-Though much …
+She has no fixed idea of her own age, but it must be considerably over a hundred. …

 Continue reading